+Anzac Day is an important day to commemorate with kids, no matter how old they are.
 Anzac Day is a day to remember the service and sacrifice of the Australian and New Zealand Army Corps (ANZACs) landing on the Gallipoli Peninsula in Turkey on 25 April 1915 during World War I as well as recognise the sacrifices of servicemen and servicewomen who have participated and died in all wars, conflicts, and peacekeeping operations.

 Attend an Anzac Day Dawn Service or March

 Anzac Day services are an important day in the Newcastle region with many normally attending the Newcastle Dawn Service at Nobbys Beach as well as other Anzac events.
 Here is a list of local dawn services and marches around Newcastle, Lake Macquarie and Hunter.
-Please note, due to COVID-19, many events have been cancelled or scaled back.

 Watch or hold your own Dawn Service at home